garysgray/avoider-revamp/Avoider-Game-HTML5-master/README.md

 - **Mobile controls**: touch support not yet implemented (keyboard only).
 - **Balancing**: difficulty curve and spawn rates may need tuning for smoother gameplay.

-### Added Features or GamePlay
+---

+## New GamePlay
-- Now that a lot of the organizational clean up is finishing up, goin gto start adding on more to the gameplay
+Now that a lot of the organizational clean up is finishing up, going to start adding more to the gameplay

+### Added Features
 - The game now has a clock that counts how much time has past and will change gameplay as it goes longer
 - As of now player will recive points and the NPC will fall at a faster rate as time goes on